 When Salesforce was a small startup, the company did not have any of its own technology.
 Salesforce’s development team had to build everything within its application from the ground up, in terms of features, functionality and development tools.

 On the other hand, at the time Microsoft decided to develop a CRM application, the company already owned a wide variety of business technology that could be leveraged within a CRM system.

 There are pros and cons to building certain pieces of functionality from the ground up versus incorporating existing technology into a new application.

 Salesforce was designed as a web application from day one.
 As such, there are many design features that are optimized for a browser experience, rather than for a desktop application experience.
 A minor example of this is the fact that there’s a Save button on both the top and bottom of Salesforce’s edit screens.

 Microsoft originally made the decision to include Windows-style drop down menus within its browser-based CRM application.
 With the release of Microsoft Dynamics CRM 2011, the decision was made to replicate the Microsoft Office ribbon interface within the browser in order to give users a common experience across familiar Windows products and CRM.
-Update: with the release of Microsoft Dynamics CRM 2013, the UI has been “Metro-fied”.
+With the release of Microsoft Dynamics CRM 2013, the UI was “Metro-fied”.

 Browser and Device Support

 A design decision that Microsoft made early on was to have the application only support Microsoft’s own browser, Internet Explorer.
 Since IE does not run on OS X or iOS devices, Microsoft at a later point realized that it needed to add support for non-IE browsers such as Safari.